fishing/fishing.github.com/README.md

 Seized with the fishing bug, I went out and bought a bunch of fishing equipment from [Gus's Discount Tackle](http://www.gusdiscounttackle.com), which is one of the few fishing shops in San Francisco.
-There is another shop to the south, but I was in Sunset so I tried out a few things and decided on two $30 rods for saltwater pier and freshwater fishing.
-The store owner Steph recommended that I try powerbait for freshwater trout and catfish, and gave me the correct sized (small) hooks.
+There is another shop to the south, but I was in the Sunset so I tried out a few things.

+I decided on two $30 rods for saltwater pier and freshwater fishing.
+The store owner Steph recommended that I try powerbait for freshwater trout and catfish; she gave me the correct sized (small) hooks.
 She gave me some larger hooks and weights for saltwater pier fishing, saying I should use some chicken liver or live baitfish when trying that.
-Seems like people here use anchovies most frequently.

 The next weekend I went to [Pacifica Pier](https://www.google.com/maps/place/Pacifica+Municipal+Pier/@37.6333788,-122.498441,17z).